 Birding RTPI and Beyond

 Experienced or brand new to birds, your birding adventure begins at RTPI.
 We offer guided bird walks through our nature preserve.
-Our new Bluebird Trail virtually guarantees lots of up-close looks at eastern bluebirds, the state bird of New York (also of Missouri.)
+Our Bluebird Trail virtually guarantees you’ll see eastern bluebirds, the state bird of New York (also of Missouri.), in the spring when they are nesting.

 Inside the museum, we have binoculars and spotting scopes for you to enjoy watching birds at the outdoor feeders in the back courtyard.
 The Snowy Owl Museum Store is the perfect place to buy your Peterson Field guide — we carry all 65 titles in the famed Peterson Field Guide series, covering topics from birds to plants to insects, fishes and reptiles and more.
 And, of course, we have lots of great art that draws you deeper into the beauty and wonder of the natural world, inspiring you to head back outside in search of your own nature adventure.